ccxtechnologies/driver-avionics/README.md

 ## Notes on Kernel Header Files

-In order to create a socket device with a configurable interface we need to add a socket AF\_index and PF\_index to socket.h, an ARPHRD\_index to if\_arp.h, and an ETH\_P\_index to if\_ether.h.

-Since we would prefer this to be an out-of-tree driver (at least for now) we reuse existing but unused indexes for Ash.
+In order to create a socket device with a configurable interface we would technically have to add a socket AF\_index and PF\_index to socket.h, an ARPHRD\_index to if\_arp.h, and an ETH\_P\_index to if\_ether.h but since we want to build this as an out-of-tree dirver we can't do that.
+So we stole the unused indexes from Ash.
 Refer to arinc429.h for more details on this ugly hack.

+If this driver ever get's upstreamed, or if you want to create a patch for it and pull it into your kernel you should create new, unique socket indexes.

 # Kernel Version